Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Kids were blown away with how much food is wasted around the world.... they started thinking about their own homes and behaviours.
+Excellent - we started thinking about aeroplanes, cruise ships and the tourism industry and how they deal with waste.

 Did the resource encourage new ways of thinking and talking about the value food?